jmankoff/interaction/index.md

 opportunities to improve this.
-- **Sharing and Group Projects**: Working together is encouraged, as long as you in the end implement your own code, and make sure to document any information you get from other students.
+- **Sharing and Group Projects**: Working together is encouraged, as long as you in the end implement your own code, and make sure to document any information you get from other students in comments at the top of the relevant file.
 You will work on one of your projects in pairs.
 - **Pronouns**: I use she/her, please let me know if you have any specific pronoun preferences